 Unless the question is a mathematical one, there may be more than one answer which is correct, but the rote learner will never develop the ability to explore the options that lead to the different answer.

-It Makes People Passive Learners
+3. Make People Passive Learners

 Rote learners never learn to question and explore.
 Their minds are trained to receive information and recall it at the right time.